XDzzzzzZyq/JSONGenerator/README.md

 ### -  Usage
 Using template to build up the links between Excel and JSON entries

-- Excel column names → match template → JSON path
+- Excel column names → JSON match template → JSON path

 ### - Format
 Formats of the entries in Excel dataset